zapproject/zap-monorepo/packages/Provider/README.md

-# ZAP-Provider
+# @zapjs/provider

-This repository provides Interface for Oracle dev to build Zap Provider
+This package provides wrapper classes to onchain and offchains oracles on the Zap platform.

 ### Prerequisites